Homemade Cranberry Sauce with Orange [Recipe]

 A traditional holiday favourite

-Since then, every so often I like to make my cranberry sauce extra special by adding the magic of orange or other fruit to it.
-Sometimes it’s fun to keep old traditions alive with a little something extra thrown in… and this is one of those opportunities!
+It’s because of that experience that I like to make my cranberry sauce extra special by adding the magic of orange or other fruit to it.
+It’s fun to keep old traditions alive with a little something extra thrown in, am I right?

 How to serve cranberry sauce

-Cranberry sauce is traditionally served with turkey for a classic American or Canadian holiday (usually Thanksgiving and Christmas) dinner.
+Cranberry sauce is traditionally served with turkey for a classic American or Canadian holiday (usually Thanksgiving dinner and Christmas dinner).
 This thick jam-like sauce is supposed to be eaten with the meat, but it’s really up to the individual how you eat it.
 Personally, I just like to eat it by itself as a necessary part of the traditional holiday meal!

 Other great ways to use cranberry sauce